instance-id/verifier/README.md

 ## Important notes

+#### If anyone ends up using this, do shoot me a message and let me know how it's working for you!
+I would love to hear.
 #### Current version works - minus the WordPress integration.
 I believe something changed with one of the required plugins.
 I have not had a chance to test it yet.
 For now, in the config, for "wordpress" enter "no" as seen below.